 Imaging studies such as CT scan, MRI or Ultrasound may be helpful though rarely necessary.
 Dr. Taylor and Dr. Sullivan can help guide the need for imaging studies.

-It is important to be seen by Dr. Taylor or Dr. Sullivan after your operation.
-They will see you in follow-up appointments at 1 week, 3 to 6 months, and 1 year or as often as needed post-op.
+After your liposuction Boston plastic surgeon Dr. Taylor or Dr. Sullivan will see you in follow-up appointments at 1 week, 3 to 6 months, and 1 year or as often as needed post-op.
 Call Taylor and Sullivan Plastic Surgery to schedule your appointments at (617) 492-0620 between the hours of 8:30 – 5:00 or visit our webpage at www.massplasticsurgeons.com.
 We are always available for postoperative concerns or emergencies and can be reached through our paging service 24 hours per day at (617) 492-0620.

 Download our Liposuction postoperative instructions here.

 To schedule a private consultation with Dr. Taylor or Dr. Sullivan, please call the office or request an appointment using our form.
 We welcome your visit and your questions.

 300 Mount Auburn St. Ste 304, Cambridge, MA 02138